benjitsu/benwhere/_pages/hi5.md

         <div class="row">
             <div class="col">
                 <h2>The Challenge</h2>
-                <p>When I started working at hi5 they were one of the most popular and heavily visited social networks
-                    worldwide.
-They had also just embarked on transitioning into a complete social gaming platform.
-Despite their success to that point, their visual identity and UI design was incredibly antiquated and incongruent with their future trajectory.
-The challenge was to design a new logo and UI pattern that clearly communicated that hi5 was a fun, hip, and modern destination for gaming.</p>
+                <p>When I started working at hi5 they were one of the most popular and heavily visited social networks worldwide.
+They had also just embarked on transitioning into a complete social gaming destination.
+Despite their success to that point, their visual identity and UI design was incredibly antiquated and incongruent with their push into gaming.
+The challenge was to design a new logo and UI pattern that clearly communicated that hi5 was a fun, hip, and modern platform for gaming.</p>
                     <p class="role">My role: design.</p>
             </div>
         </div>